 - The program should include activities to encourage and develop young researchers to become future leaders in the program's field.

 The International Advisory Board (IAB) meets once each year to evaluate the thematic program proposals.
-During the final stage of the evaluation process, you may be required to give an oral presentation about your proposal to the IAB.
-Successful proposals will likely be developed through a process of discussion between the proposers and the IAB, mediated by the director.
+During the final stage of the evaluation process, you are required to give an oral presentation about your proposal to the IAB.
+Successful proposals will likely be developed through a process of discussion between the proposers and the IAB, mediated by the TFC director.